elastic/detection-rules/hunting/windows/docs/detect_dll_hijack_via_masquerading_as_microsoft_native_libraries.md

 ## Metadata

 - **Author:** Elastic
 - **Description:** This hunt identifies when a process loads a DLL normally located in `System32` or `SysWOW64` folders from an unusual path.
 Adversaries may execute their own malicious payloads by side-loading malicious DLLs.
-The hosts count also should help exclude false-positives by looking at low occurrences when this abnormal behavior is limited to unique agents.
+The host count also should help exclude false-positives by looking at low occurrences when this abnormal behavior is limited to unique agents.
 - **UUID:** `87c97865-fdaa-48b2-bfa6-67bed7cf56ef`
 - **Integration:** [endpoint](https://docs.elastic.co/integrations/endpoint), [windows](https://docs.elastic.co/integrations/windows)
 - **Language:** `ES|QL`